DASPRiD/CSRF-Guard/README.md

 CSRF Guard is usable with any library implementing the interop middleware or PSR-15 standard.
 It comes with some pre-defined factories which utilize the PSR-11 container standard and a config provider which can be used with container implementations like Zend\ServiceManager.
-If you are using that or a similar containerimplementation together with Zend\Expressive, you can register your factories by simply having an autoloaded config file looking like this:
+If you are using that or a similar container implementation together with Zend\Expressive, you can register your factories by simply having an autoloaded config file looking like this:

 ```php